 The indoor and outdoor gardens at the Gardens by the Bay are not to be missed, especially the Supertree Grove which is lit up at night.
-The temperature is hot year round so female travelers can wear their cutest outfits to take photos at the many instagram worthy spots in Singapore.
+The temperature is hot year-round so female travelers can wear their cutest outfits to take photos at the many Instagram worthy spots in Singapore.

 By Matilda, The Travel Sisters

-Myanmar, or formerly known as Burma, is an excellent destination for solo female travellers.
+Myanmar, formerly known as Burma, is an excellent destination for solo female travellers.
 It’s very safe, and the main areas of interest are well connected.
-Also, Myanmar is a gorgeous country which is not as popular as its neighbours Thailand or Vietnam, which means no mass tourism and you can feel like a real explorer!
+Also, Myanmar is a gorgeous country that is not as popular as its neighbours Thailand or Vietnam, which means no mass tourism and you can feel like a real explorer!

 Myanmar was the first country where I travelled by myself, and I had an awesome experience.
 The country is incredibly affordable, especially when you don’t have anyone to split the cost.
 I found that hostels are the best option for accommodation in Myanmar.
 I stayed in Ostello Bello, which is a chain of very reliable accommodation in main cities such as Bagan and Mandalay.